atomaszewicz/exif/RStdo/Analysis.md

 To see if this is significant, we explore the first few modes in the other 3 data sets and compare.

 Note: *At this point, I decide to only use the first 3 modes.
 I made this desicion after exploring the fourth, fifth and sixth modes of our datasets and realizing that the nature of all the features effects the later modes too strongly.
-I will include a graph of the fourth, fifth and sixth modes for all 4 features in the appendix, and further discuss my decision.*
+You can see the graph [here](https://github.com/atomaszewicz/exif/blob/master/RStdo/Plots/6moderatio.png)*

 First we create a function to display the mode ratios: